Epsilon-Lee/Epsilon-Lee.github.io/_posts/log/2019-12-13-recent-advances-in-na-nmt.md

 Same with [3], the insertion order should follow certain principles to ease learning via **pre-defined generation orders**.

+> **Difference with others**
+>
+> There are two concurrent paper [3], [9] that study sequence generation in a non-L2R manner.
+>
+> [9]  proposes a tree-like generation algorithm, which the authors claim that [9] only cover a small portion of generation order in theory.
+(I agree with this partially, due to this paper use a pre-trained order generator to sample orders, which may restrict the exploration)
+>
+> [3] proposes a very similar idea with this paper.
+"The major difference is that they directly use absolute positions, whereas ours utilizes relative positions."
+So [3] should re-encode the generated sequence (canvas) at after a new word is generated and added to the canvas.
+Instead, this work reuse the previously encoded sequence of representations by their special design of position representation.

+**Modeling**

+**Relative positions**

+##### Non-monotonic Sequential Text Generation

+[Non-monotonic Sequential Text Generation](https://arxiv.org/pdf/1902.02192.pdf) comes out this year's ICML (2019).
+As the author claim:

+> "the model directly learns good orders, without any additional annotation"

+> "Our framework operates by generating a word at an arbitrary position, and then recursively generating words to its left and then words to its right, yielding a binary tree"

+> "Learning is framed as imitation learning, including a coaching method which moves from imitating an oracle to reinforcing the policy's own preferences."

 ##### Levenshtein Transformer